TRUST-PALL: Inclusive Palliative Care for LGBTIQ+ People

 Despite general trends toward greater acceptance of LGBTIQ+ individuals in many countries, LGBTIQ+ athletes often refrain from revealing their identity in sports contexts (see Eisner & Hässler, 2019).
 For instance, of the 11,000 athletes at the Rio Olympics, only about 56 athletes were out.
 One explanation for why LGBTIQ+ athletes conceal their LGBTIQ+ identity might be that the sports climate is particularly unwelcoming for LGBTIQ+ individuals.
 Given that concealment of one’s LGBTIQ+ identity is related to decreased feelings of inclusion and detrimental health outcomes, this project seeks to better understand attitudes toward LGBTIQ+ athletes.

-Kimberly Bourne (University of Washington), Ella J. Lombard (University of Washington), Léïla Eisner (University of Lausanne) and Tabea Hässler (University of Zurich)
+Kimberly Bourne (University of Washington), Ella J. Lombard (University of Washington), Léïla Eisner (University of Zurich) and Tabea Hässler (University of Zurich)